andreacasalino/XML-parser/README.md

 -content/Examples/Ex_02/Main_02.cpp
 -content/Examples/Ex_03/Main_03.cpp

-In content/GUI, you can find a stand alone application, that is a javascript interface for visualizing and modify the content of an XML.
-This runs only for Windows environments.
+In content/GUI, you can find a interactive application, that allows you to modify medium size XML structure.
-See content/GUI/README.pdf
+It runs only on a Windows environments. content/GUI/README.pdf explains how to use this application.